vinaychilukuri/vinaychilukuri.github.io/_cases/1 - Inventory-Planner.md

 I've created designs for all the screens of Inventory Planner and Returns planner systems.
 The dashboard view has not been implemented yet, because of the lack of backend data.
 Backend engineering is working to incorporate all these signals present on the dashboard so that the UI could render it.

 ### Impact 📈
 - **34** point increase in NPS.
 New score at 86.
 - Operational efficiency improved from 2.25 days to **1.37 days**.

-### My learnings
-- Show your vision of how the product can deliver intended outcomes for the business.
-(This is how you stay at the table.)
-- Socialize User Research findings more rigorously to drive user-centricity in stakeholders.
-- Do not try to understand everything in a user-research interview.
-Be present and LISTEN.

-### Success of this project

 The success of this project brought immense value for design in the Org.

 By involving all our users in research, co-creation exercises and having constant sync-ups with them about the progress - we were able to estsablish a great level of trust and understanding with the design and the product team.

-By envisioning how the Inventory system could evolve, I was able to influence and establish the power of design and what it could bring to the table.
+By leading with the vision of how the Inventory system could evolve to deliver business outcomes, I was able to influence and establish the power of design and what it could bring to the table.

+### Learnings for the future
+Looking back, I wish I socialised the user research findings even more.
+Having a repository of knowledge documented in a Trello board and going back to it is invaluable for a product team.
+(Modern tools like Dovetail solve for this really well.)

+I also learnt that it is okay to not understand everything during a user research interview.
+It is important to be present and listen.